Pradeeplogme/restify-auth-example/README.md

-# restify-auth-exemple
+# Restify Authentication Exemple
-Authentication exemple on Restify
+Authentication exemple on Restify by @derevandal